andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/parse/fix-query-in-parse-cloud-code-returns-unauthorized-error.md

 # Problem Overview

 Any time I did a query in my Parse Cloud Code, the query would fail.
-Every time I'd make a request to my Cloud Code function, I'd get &#8220;500 Internal Server Error&#8221; as my response.
+Every time I'd make a request to my Cloud Code function, I'd get "500 Internal Server Error&#8221; as my response.

-I finally wised up and adjusted my query so that I could see the specific &#8220;internal server error&#8221; that was occurring:
+I finally wised up and adjusted my query so that I could see the specific "internal server error&#8221; that was occurring:

 <pre class="lang:js mark:8 decode:true " title="Parse Query" >var query = new Parse.Query("NameOfParseClassImFetching");